 Isla Mujeres ("Women Island") is in the Gulf of Mexico (Eastern Caribbean), located approx 13 km (8 mi) to the east of mainland Mexico (Yucatán Peninsula).
 The isle is a separate municipality and part of Mexico's Quintana Roo state.
 The nearest city is Cancun (straight line distance 14 km / 8,5 mi).
-Mujeres Island has length 7 km (4 mi), max width 650 m (2130 ft) and population around 13,000.
+Mujeres Island has length 7 km (4 mi), max width 650 m (2130 ft), and a population of around 13,000.

 On-island transportation is via taxis, golf carts, and mopeds.
 Bus service runs from El Centro (downtown) to the colonies (neighborhoods).
 Regularly scheduled daily ferries connect Mujeres Island with Puerto Juarez and Gran Puerto.
 The ferry service is provided by two companies (UltraMar, Marinesa).
 Pleasure boats offer day trips to Isla Mujeres from Playa Del Carmen (near Cozumel).